Yeehawboizzz/IDFED-Assignment-1-Ong-Yee-Hen/README.md

 # IDFED-Assignment-1-Ong-Yee-Hen
-My project is to create a website for aa fictional dance studio named Konfluenze Dance Studio.
+My project is to create a website for a fictional dance studio named Konfluenze Dance Studio.

 KONFLUENZE DANCE STUDIO
 Established in 2005, Konfluenze Dance Studio originated from a close-knit group of friends who shared a profound passion for street dance and its vibrant culture.
 We recognized the dearth of a robust street dance scene in Singapore during those early years.
 Undeterred, we seized every opportunity that came our way and, through battles, competitions, and showcases, evolved into a stronger and more expansive community.